audrey617/CS6210-Advanced-Operating-Systems-Notes/README.md

 ## About the repository
-Course Name: Gatech CS6210 Advanced Operating Systems (AOS); Instructor: Kishore Ramachandran; Time: Spring 2022
+Course Name: Gatech CS6210 Advanced Operating Systems (AOS)

+Instructor: Kishore Ramachandran

+Time: Spring 2022

 <p>Repo Desc: Notes for the review purpose.
 Based off of the transcripts of the lectures.
-Please feel free to leave a comment in issues or commit/open pull requests if you spot errors in md.file or google docs.</p>
+Lecture contents are also available in Udacity.
+Please feel free to leave a comment in issues or commit/open pull requests if you spot errors in md.file or google docs. </p>

 ## Table of AOS contents